nhm-herpetology/museum-NGS-training/Unit_04/Molecular_Lab/README.md

 35. Allow the Blue Pippin to run, this should take ~1.5 hours.

-36. Remove the size-selected sample from the Blue Pippin Cartridge Sample Well(s) and place in a clean 1.5 mL tube.
+36. Remove the ~40 uL of size-selected sample from the Blue Pippin Cartridge Sample Well(s) and place in a clean 1.5 mL tube.

 37. Prepare a PCR Master Mix with the following recipe:
-    * 6 uL PCR-grade water (96 uL for 16 rxns)
+    * 6 uL PCR-grade water (96 uL for 16 rxn Master Mix)
-    * 1 uL TruSeq primer 1 (16 uL for 16 rxns)
+    * 1 uL PCR 1 universal primer (16 uL for 16 rxn Master Mix)
-    * 1 uL TruSeq primer 2 (16 uL for 16 rxns)
+    * 1 uL PCR 2 indexed primer (16 uL for 16 rxn Master Mix)
-    * 10 uL Q5 PCR Master Mix (160 uL for 16 rxns)
+    * 10 uL Q5 PCR Master Mix (160 uL for 16 rxn Master Mix)

 ddRADseq primer sequences are (5' to 3'):